 - a.
 A member of the ACNM BOD (Note: the ACNM BOD liaison serves as an exofficio member to the BOC) - b.
 Chair of an ACNM Committee, Division or Section - c.
 A member of any AMCB board or committee - d.
 A member of the ACME BOR - e.
 An employee of ACNM - f.
 May not hold a position in another organization that might create even the appearance of a conflict of interest - g.
 A member of the A.C.N.M.
 Foundation, Inc. Board of Trustees - h.
-A site visitor for ACME except for the site visit coordinator who may participate in site visits under exceptional circumstances - i.
 A consultant to an education program in the preparation for pre/accreditation by ACME